 As you can see, each CAT rating comes with a maximum bandwidth rate, which is the maximum amount of data that travels through the cable in megabits per second (Mbps).
 All CAT ratings have the same length limitations (depending on the application), and based on its age, some CAT ratings are officially recognized by the EIA/TIA.
 The EIA is the Electronic Industries Alliance and the TIA is the Telecommunications Industry Association.
 There are other groups that also set the standards for cabling, such as ISO and ANSI.

 If you review the table more in depth, you’ll notice that each CAT rating has its own application.
 What I mean by “application” is what is this CAT rating normally being used for?
 Since most networks today are employing 1000Mbps (or 1Gbps) Ethernet, you likely won’t be installing anything under CAT5e, although there’s an exception to older networks.
-If you’re installing cabling for a new network, you’ll most likely be installing CAT5e, CAT6, or CAT6a.
-CAT7
+If you’re installing cabling for a new network, you’ll most likely be installing CAT5e, CAT6, CAT6a, or possibly CAT7.

 The RJ-11 Connector